mlflow/mlflow/examples/README.md

 * `sklearn_elasticnet_wine_quality` is an example for MLflow projects.
 This uses the Wine Quality dataset and Elastic Net to predict quality.
 The example uses `MLproject` to set up a Conda environment, define parameter types and defaults, entry point for training, etc.
+* `sklearn_gridsearch_randomforest` is an example of how to log metrics and parameters from an optimized random forest model using grid search.
 * `sklearn_logisic_regression` is a simple MLflow example with hooks to log training data to MLflow tracking server.
 * `tensorflow` contains end-to-end one run examples from train to predict for both TensorFlow 1.X and 2.0.
 It includes usage of MLflow's